dedica-team/nivio/docs/source/install.rst

    docker run -it --rm -e NIVIO_BASE_URL -p 8080:8080 dedica/nivio:latest

-Take a look at http://localhost:8080/#/
+Take a look at http://localhost:8080/

-Without any landscapes yet, the application might look like it's stuck in a loading state.
-Don't worry about it too much.
+A friendly reminder on the application starting screen tells you that there are no landscapes loaded, yet.
+To do so, follow the instructions below.

 Creating the first landscape
 ----------------------------